SoftwareSquad/TicTacToe/docs/administration_manual.md

 ### Programs
 To run the TicTacTo game, the following programs are needed:
  - Node
  Also needed to run the program:
--Git Bash(for Windows) or Terminal(for Mac OS)
+- Git Bash(for Windows) or Terminal(for Mac OS)
--You also need to create an account on Github
+- You also need to create an account on Github
 ### Installation
 To install Node please click here:
 [Node installation](https://nodejs.org/en/download/)